BabaYaga64/RomanNumerals/README.md

 ###Description

 This app takes a user input
-This app takes an integer input and converts it to a Roman numberal.
+This app takes an integer input and converts it to Roman numerals.
 It is written in JavaScript with behavior-driven development (BDD) specs written for the method.
 Mocha spec framework and chai assertion library are also used.

 ###Setup Instructions